 Medical Center reminds us of the Great American Smokeout

-Bangor, Maine (November 16, 2021) - Tobacco use continues to be the leading cause of preventable death in the United States, accounting for approximately 30% of all cancer deaths.
-While fewer people are smoking cigarettes and smoking rates have drastically dropped in the country during the past several decades, an estimated 34.2 million people in the US still smoke.
-For this year’s Great American Smokeout on Thursday, November 18, the American Cancer Society (ACS) is reminding people who smoke to use this day to consider committing to a tobacco-free and smoke-free life year-round, especially people who are at increased risk for severe illness from COVID-19.
-The ACS has hosted the Great American Smokeout since 1976 as a public awareness event to encourage people to quit smoking.
-It is held annually on the third Thursday of November.
+the American Cancer Society (ACS) is reminding people who smoke to use this day to consider committing to a tobacco-free and smoke-free life year-round, especially people who are at increased risk for severe illness from COVID-19.
+The ACS has hosted the Great American Smokeout since 1976 as a public awareness event to encourage people to quit smoking and this has been held annually on the third Thursday of November.

 Smoking rates in the US declined from 42% in 1965 to 13.7% in 2018, but the gains are inconsistent, and some groups continue to smoke, or smoke more heavily than others.
 Each year, more than 55% of people in the US who smoke, try to quit.
 However, only about 7% who try to quit succeed, in part because of lack of access to smoking cessation resources and support.
 While quitting smoking can be difficult, people can increase their chances of success if they have a plan, including nicotine replacement therapy, or other FDA-approved medications and counseling.